pytorch/multipy/README.md

 ### Installing `multipy::runtime` from source

 Multipy needs a local copy of python with `-fPIC` enabled as well as a recent copy of pytorch.

+Furthermore, we use CMake for our build which whose installation instructions can be found at [https://cmake.org/install/](https://cmake.org/install/).
+There are also a myriad of alternative ways to install it such as through [conda](https://anaconda.org/anaconda/cmake) or [brew](https://formulae.brew.sh/formula/cmake).
+Choose the best method for your workflow.

 #### Dependencies: Conda